miroslavpejic85/mirotalk-docs/docs/index.md

 MiroTalk is an open-source WebRTC platform under the AGPLv3 license for real-time audio, video, screen sharing, and chat — running entirely in the browser with no plugins or downloads.
 It started as a single peer-to-peer video calling app and has since grown into a full suite of specialized projects, each tailored to a different communication need.

+For commercial or closed-source use, different [licensing options](./license/licensing-options.md) are available to fit your business needs.

 ## MiroTalk Projects

 | Project | Live Demo | Description |